n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 forms.

-"Vattu variants" are formed from glyphs followed by "Raphala" (the below-base form of "Ra"), so this feature must be applied after the `blwf` feature.
+"Vattu variants" are formed from glyphs followed by "Raphala" (the below-base form of "Ra"); therefore, this feature must be applied after the `blwf` feature.

 #### 3.11: cjct ####